- Its farmlands were some of the first to cultivate rice on the Korean peninsula.

 - reforming the astronomical calendar to better reflect Korea’s longitudinal position.

 King Sejong’s Tomb

-King Sejong’s burial grounds are a penultimate representation of a Joseon Dynasty-era royal tomb.
+King Sejong’s burial grounds are an excellent representation of a Joseon Dynasty-era royal tomb.

 When you approach the site, you’ll find a sacred walking path that leads to a small house.
 The house holds a kitchen used to prepare sacrifices and a room to present them.

 Beyond the house, a spherical hill rises.
 Centered on top sits a grave mound.
 Surrounding the mound perches two headstones.
 One for King Sejong.
 The other for his consort, Queen Soheon (소헌왕후).
-An octagonal lantern with decorated roof stands between the headstones.
+Octagonal lanterns with decorated roofs stand between the headstones.

 Twelve stone pillars encircle the mound.
 Inscribed on each reads one of the twelve zodiac signs.